ECHO Community Summerschool edition

 Are you looking for new ideas and inspiration to actively contribute to more inclusion in the Netherlands?
 Are you interested in the stories and experiences of other ECHO community members in that regard?
-Are you available for two weekends – so the 15th-17th of march as well as the 22nd – 24th of march?
-Sign up for the ECHO community meet-up!
-In this 6-day course, guided by ECHO, you will work towards creating a personal actionplan to bring about more inclusion in society.
+Are you a student, young professional, an ECHO ambassador or did you participate in one of ECHO’s programs?
+Are you available in the summer from the 1st to the 5th of july?
+Sign up for the ECHO Community Summerschool!
+In this 5-day course, guided by ECHO, you will work towards creating a personal actionplan to bring about more inclusion in society.

 Because this program is part of an European project, all costs are funded by the project (travel costs, accommodation, food, drinks and your participation in the program.
-In February 25 young professionals and students participated int his program.
-Here is a short impression of that weekend.
+In February and march a total of 40 young professionals and students participated in this program.
+Here is a short impression of the February and March edition.

 The ECHO Community meet-up is an interactive program developed within the framework of the European MURAL (Mutual Understanding Respect And Learning) project initiated by the British Council.
 In other countries such as Germany, England, Portugal, Greece and Poland similar workshops are offered to strengthen inclusion in Europe.
-ECHO seized this opportunity to develop and implement a program specifically for ECHO Ambassadors, student project leaders in the Students-4-Students campaign and other students and young professionals with an affinity for issues related to diversity and inclusion, who
+We seized this opportunity to develop and implement a program specifically for students and young professionals from the ECHO-community who

 - Wish to strengthen their relationship with other people from the ECHO-community;